Myndex/TuttleAndButtle/README.md

 # TuttleAndButtle
-_This repo is a catch-all for posting rebuttals to the very few but nevertheless misplaced, dishonest, or just bizarre rumors or statements regarding the research in visual contrast and readability._
+_This repo is a catch-all for posting rebuttals to the very few but nevertheless misplaced, dishonest, or just bizarre rumors or falsehoods regarding current research in visual contrast and readability._

+We are working toward improving visual readability of digital content—but like any large paradigm shift, there are some that actively obstruct progress and development.

+We have an [**open public forum for discussion, comments, and questions**](https://github.com/Myndex/SAPC-APCA/discussions), And we work to address them all in a timely manner.
+The rebuttals we present in this repo however, are directed toward misleading or false claims causing confusion.

 ## Rebuttal to Yatil's [_"WCAG 3 is not ready yet"_][1]